 - Regular attendance; on time for class.
 Frequent absences, tardiness and early dismissals will disqualify student from tutoring.

 - Maturity and ability to relate to younger students.

 - Ability to set boundaries with younger students.

 - Potential to be a good role model for a younger student.

 - Accountability and honors commitments.

 Adult Volunteers: Our After-School Tutoring program is always looking for adult tutors to support our Middle School tutors and work with kids in grades K through 5.
 If you enjoy working with kids and are enthusiastic about reading and math, this is a worthwhile program to be involved in.
 The After-School Tutoring program runs every Wednesday from 2:15 to 3:00, from October through the end of the school year.
 There is a mandatory background check and training period before you start.

-So if you’re a parent or know of other family members, friends or neighbors who would be interested, please have them call us at (206) 935-0651 or email us to learn more!
+So if you’re a parent or know of other family members, friends or neighbors who would be interested, please have them email Heather Owens or call (206) 935-0651 to learn more!